isaiahSDC/seniors/docs/finance/financialhelp.md

 Are you an older adult living in Waterloo Region?
 There are a variety of programs and resources available through different levels of government to provide income security for those who have retired or are in need financially for other reasons.
 Use this information page to find out which services you're eligible for to make sure you're not missing out.

-Please choose what catagory you come under:
+Please choose what category you come under:

 - [Above 65 years old](./Above65.md)